Skip to main content

 Attributes

-stringSIP username for authentication.
-Required field.
+usernamestringSIP username for authentication.
+Required.
 Must be unique within the trunk.
 Cannot be changed after creation.

-stringSIP password for authentication.
-Required field (minimum 8 characters).
+passwordstringSIP password for authentication.
+Required (minimum 8 characters).
 Write-only - never returned in responses.

-stringOptional description providing context about the credential's purpose or which device/user it belongs to.
+descriptionstringOptional description with context about the credential’s purpose or the device/user it belongs to.

-string (ISO 8601)Timestamp of the last update to the credential.
-Format: YYYY-MM-DDTHH:mm:ssZ (UTC timezone).
+updated_atstring (ISO 8601)Timestamp of the last update to the credential.
+Format: YYYY-MM-DDTHH:mm:ssZ (UTC).

 Example